eitanturok/eitanturok.github.io/_pages/about.md

 My research interests are in **efficient and geometric deep learning**, **representation learning**, and **making GPUs go brrr**.
 I used to do research in CS theory on fine-grained complexity and differential privacy.

-I graduated from [Columbia University](https://www.columbia.edu/) with a **B.S. in Computer Science and Applied Mathematics** in 2023.
+I graduated from [Columbia University](https://www.columbia.edu/) in 2023 with a **B.S. in Computer Science and Applied Mathematics**.

 At Columbia, I did research with [Professor Itsik Pe'er](https://www.engineering.columbia.edu/faculty/itsik-peer) and [Philippe